samtupy/nvgt/doc/src/manual/-Toolkit Configuration.md

 Furthermore if NVGT ever includes an interface to set some of these options in a manner where they save, .json files would be the format written out by the engine.

-The disadvantage to JSON though is that even though it is the most modern and widely recognised of nvgt's options, it's relatively the least human friendly of the formats.
+The disadvantage to JSON though is that even though it is the most modern and widely recognised of nvgt's options, it is relatively the least human friendly of the formats.
 For example if a configuration option takes a path on the filesystem and one wants to manually set this option in NVGT, they would need to escape either the slash or backslash characters in the path if they go with the JSON option.
 Furthermore NVGT contains many boolean options that are just enabled by being present, where an option key has no needed value.
 While JSON of course supports setting a value to an empty string, it is certainly extra characters to type in order to just quickly tweak an NVGT option.

 #### ini
 ```